la-tamas/smart-search/README.md

 ### SETUP

-I was trying to keep this really simple
+I was trying to keep this really simple.

-To start the database open a terminal and run
+To start the database open a terminal and run:

         docker-compose up

-You may need to add the following line to your hosts file
+You may need to add the following line to your hosts file:

         0.0.0.0 db

-To build and start the app open an other terminal and run
+To build and start the app open an other terminal and run:

         npm install